saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

     plt.title('Plot Accuracy Vs Testsize Using Random Forrest')
 ```

 ![png](output_65_1.png)

+**Comparing accuracies of different models with respect to sample sizes**

 A dataframe df has been craeted with the values of accuruacies of different models and different test sizes.
 This dataframe will contain the accuracies against the test sizes.